t-o-k/Useful-POV-Ray-macros/README.md

 ## AccurateAngleBetweenVectors(v1, v2)

-Calculates the smallest angle between the vectors vA and vB
+Calculates the smallest angle between the vectors v1 and v2

 The result is in radians between 0 and +pi, including the limits